 - There is no calendar year deductible. - You must use Preferred providers in order to receive benefits.
-See page 15 for the exceptions to this requirement.
+See page 18 for the exceptions to this requirement.

 Benefit Description You Pay Note: The Standard Option calendar year deductibl applies)."
 There is no calend le applies ONLY when we say below: "(calendar year deductible dar year deductible under Basic Option.
-Inpatient hospital Standard Option Basic Option Room and board, such as: semiprivate or intensive care accommodations general nursing care meals and special diets Note: We cover a private room only when you must be isolated to prevent contagion, when your isolation is required by law, or when a Preferred or Member hospital only has private rooms.
+Inpatient hospital Standard Option Basic Option Room and board, such as: Semiprivate or intensive care accommodations General nursing care Meals and special diets Note: We cover a private room only when you must be isolated to prevent contagion, when your isolation is required by law, or when a Preferred or Member hospital only has private rooms.
 If a Preferred or Member hospital only has private rooms, we base our payment on the contractual status of the facility.
 If a Non-member hospital only has private rooms, we base our payment on the Plan allowance for your type of admission.
-Please see page 129 for more information.
+Please see page 140 for more information.
 Preferred: \$250 per admission copayment for unlimited days Member: \$350 per admission copayment for unlimited days, plus 35% of the Plan allowance Non-member: \$350 per admission copayment for unlimited days, plus 35% of the Plan allowance, and any remaining balance after our payment Note: If you are admitted to a Member or Non-member facility due to a medical emergency or accidental injury, you pay a \$350 per admission copayment for unlimited days and we then provide benefits at 100% of the Plan allowance.
-Preferred: \$150 per day copayment up to \$750 per admission for unlimited days Member/Non-member: You pay all charges Other hospital services and supplies, such as: Operating, recovery, maternity, and other treatment rooms Prescribed drugs Diagnostic laboratory tests, pathology services, MRIs, machine diagnostic tests, and X-rays Administration of blood or blood plasma Dressings, splints, casts, and sterile tray services Internal prosthetic devices Other medical supplies and equipment, including oxygen Anesthetics and anesthesia services Take-home items Pre-admission testing recognized as part of the hospital admissions process Nutritional counseling Acute inpatient rehabilitation Note: Here are some things to keep in mind: You do not need to precertify your normal delivery; see page 16 for other circumstances, such as extended stays for you or your baby.
-Preferred: \$250 per admission copayment for unlimited days Note: For facility care related to maternity, including care at birthing facilities, we waive the per admission copayment and pay for covered services in full when you use a Preferred facility.
+Preferred: \$150 per day copayment up to \$750 per admission for unlimited days Member/Non-member: You pay all charges Other hospital services and supplies, such as: Operating, recovery, maternity, and other treatment rooms Prescribed drugs Diagnostic studies, radiology services, laboratory tests, and pathology services Administration of blood or blood plasma Dressings, splints, casts, and sterile tray services Internal prosthetic devices Other medical supplies and equipment, including oxygen Anesthetics and anesthesia services Take-home items Pre-admission testing recognized as part of the hospital admissions process Nutritional counseling Acute inpatient rehabilitation Note: Observation services are billed as outpatient facility care.
+As a result, benefits for observation services are provided at the outpatient facility benefit levels described on page 77.
+See page 139 for more information about these types of services.
+Note: Here are some things to keep in mind: Preferred: \$250 per admission copayment for unlimited days Note: For facility care related to maternity, including care at birthing facilities, we waive the per admission copayment and pay for covered services in full when you use a Preferred facility.
 Member: \$350 per admission copayment for unlimited days, plus 35% of the Plan allowance Non-member: \$350 per admission copayment for unlimited days, plus 35% of the Plan allowance, and any remaining balance after our payment Preferred: \$150 per day copayment up to \$750 per admission for unlimited days Note: For Preferred facility care related to maternity (including inpatient facility care, care at birthing facilities, and services you receive on an outpatient basis), your responsibility for the covered services you receive is limited to \$150 per admission.
 Member/Non-member: You pay all charges